maxammann/maplibre-architecture/Getting-line-numbers-from-an-Android-crash-with-ndk-stack.md

 10-30 10:19:22.078 24358-24551/com.mapbox.mapboxgl.testapp A/libc: Fatal signal 11 (SIGSEGV), code 1, fault addr 0x3c in tid 24551 (Tkj2y_5pUcsWvCQ)
 ```

 The actual crash is the last line.
-But beyond that it is a segment violation at virtual memory address `0x3c` we have no useful details.
+Beyond that it's a segment violation at virtual memory address `0x3c` we have no useful details.

+## Getting full native logs

-The first thing to fix this is to change the logcat filter.
+The first thing to fix is to change the logcat filter.
 You want to set the far right box (probably set to "Show only selected application") to "No Filters".
 This will reveal all logs the entire Android system and other apps are spewing to logcat.
 Some phones (Samsung) are worse than others when it comes to logcat noise.

 Next you want to narrow these logs to reveal the "tombstone" (Android speak for a crash report).
-I have found the easiest way it to type "`/DEBUG`" into the middle textbox (the one with the magnifying glass icon).
+I have found the easiest way it to type "`/DEBUG`" into the middle text box (the one with the magnifying glass icon).

 You should get something like this:

 ```
 10-30 10:19:22.138 2982-2982/?
 E/DEBUG: unexpected waitpid response: n=24551, status=0000000b
 10-30 10:19:22.138 2982-2982/?
 E/DEBUG: tid exited before attach completed: tid 24551